ThobesForBros/Wired-for-Perfection/perfectionism.md

 **KAMAL (shouting, enraged)**
 Where’s my body?!
 What did you do with it?!!

 *For a moment, HADIDAH doesn’t respond.
 She remains completely still.
-Suddenly, SAIF, still under HADIDAH's control, walks somewhere and and comes back with KAMAL’s body—his real human body.
+Suddenly, SAIF, still under HADIDAH's control, walks somewhere and comes back with KAMAL’s body—his real human body.
 He stares at it in disbelief.*

 **KAMAL (whispering, horrified)**
 That’s... that’s me...